Return to Index

 Modify Your Sexual Activities

-Sexual activity doesn't have to stop because of genital herpes.
+Sexual activity does not have to stop because of genital herpes.
 Find some time to talk to any future sexual partners about potential genital herpes exposure prior to engaging in sexual activity.

 New adjustments will take some time to get used to.
 These include:

-- Sexual spontaneity—You'll need to plan ahead and know when to be sexually active.
-Don't have sex during an outbreak.
+- Sexual spontaneity—You will need to plan ahead and know when to be sexually active.
+Do not have sex during an outbreak.

 - Always use a latex condom—Be aware genital herpes can be spread even with condom use.
 This is because the virus can exist on skin not covered by the condom.